Haridas Kesaria

-Haridas Kesaria or Haridas Mahiyaria (d.
-March 1527) was a 16th-century feudal chieftain, army commander and a poet from Rajasthan.
+Haridas Kesaria or Haridas Mahiyaria (died March 1527) was a 16th-century feudal chieftain, army commander and a poet from Rajasthan.
 In the Battle of Gagron, he captured the Sultan Mahmud Khalji II of Malwa Sultanate and presented him to the Rana.
 Haridas was a close ally of Rana Sanga, participating in many battles and campaigns of the Kingdom of Mewar.